Admission of applicants residing outside the state of North Carolina to an online

 state of residence, if such authorization is required.
 If you have any questions,

-Western Carolina University has been approved by the North Carolina State Portal Agency to participate in the National Council for State Authorization Reciprocity Agreements.
-NC-SARA is a voluntary, regional approach to state oversight of post-secondary distance education.
+Western Carolina University has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 Students from SARA member states may take online courses and programs from WCU.
 Students (on-campus or online) may conduct internships, clinicals and other field experiences in SARA states.

 SARA states are indicated in blue on the map.

 California and CNMI (Commonwealth of the Northern Mariana Islands.
 WCU’s online programs are authorized or exempt from authorization in these states.
 Internships and field experiences are permitted in these states/territories.

 Special note concerning internships and field experiences in regulated professions in all states: Some state licensing boards may require specific licensure or approvals to conduct a clinical or field experience.
 It is up to the student or the student’s program to make this determination.